Betty Churcher

 Elizabeth Ann Dewar Churcher AO (née Cameron; 11 January 1931 – 31 March 2015) was an Australian arts administrator, best known as director of the National Gallery of Australia from 1990 to 1997.
 She was also a painter in her own right earlier in her life.

 Early life and education

 Elizabeth Cameron was born on 11 January 1931 in Brisbane.
 From age 7 to 15 she attended Somerville House school, paid for by her grandmother.
 There she was taught art by Patricia Prentice.
 She left school after grade 10 because her father did not think she needed a higher education.

 In 1942 as an 11-year-old, Churcher saw Blandford Fletcher's Evicted at the Queensland Art Gallery, which inspired her to become an artist.
 After leaving school, she studied under artist Caroline Barker.

-Churcher won a travelling scholarship to Europe and attended the Royal College of Art in London.
+Churcher won a Royal Queensland Art Society travelling scholarship to Europe and attended the Royal College of Art in London.
 She received a Master of Arts from the Courtauld Institute of Art, University of London, in 1977.